hermangroup/docs/merchants/technical.rst

 https://gocoin.com

-The GoCoin platform makes taking Dash as easy as installing a plugin.
+The GoCoin platform makes taking Historia as easy as installing a plugin.
 Payment processing is already implemented for every major shopping platform.
 GoCoin is focused on helping merchants in privacy-related niches and specific industries, and handles all transaction risk for